fapfap69/SEWS/README.md

 ## Performance

-SEWS is designed to be lightweight and fast:
+SWSWS is designed to be lightweight and fast:
 - Executable size < 30KB
 - Low memory consumption
 - Support for hundreds of simultaneous connections